 So, putting a little order to all these ideas…

 what aspects should we consider of an artist regarding his digital presence?

 - Total subscribers and views of an artist’s YouTube channel: pay attention to views that it may have outside its channel!

 - Total monthly artist followers and listeners on Spotify.

 - Total followers of the artist on Instagram, Facebook and Twitter.
 Keep in mind that artists with a young audience will have more representation on Instagram and Twitter, while veteran audiences will be more located on Facebook.
 I personally dismiss Twitter quite a bit.

 - Other very important additional information to contrast: Spotify popularity (it is an internal indicator of the streaming platform that compares the artist with the rest of the world) and the artist engage with his followers (number of interactions of the artist on its social networks).

 You will have to know the location of your artist´s listeners and followers.
 You can consult this post on how to use the location of the listeners and followers of the artists to hire those that your city wants to hear.

 We cannot forget that everything collected in this post is more useful the more digital representation the artist has.
-That is to say: Guns N ‘Roses has the same listeners on Spotify as Rosalía, but they sell approximately 13 times more tickets than the Catalan artist because they are a legend.
+That is to say: Guns N ‘Roses has the same listeners on Spotify as Rosalía, but they sell approximately 13 times more tickets than the Catalan artist because they are legends.

-For this reason, this way of evaluating artists is useful, but we must look with specific glasses at each one of them so as not to fall into error.
+For this reason, this way of evaluating artists is useful, but we must look with specific glasses at each one of them so as not to slip up.
 The more recent the growth of an artist and the more targeted to a young audience that uses social media and listens to music on the internet, the more useful this data will be.